-Work & Class is a casual, full-service restaurant driven by the motto, "a square meal, a stiff drink and a fair price."
-A tribute to the working class, the restaurant strives to create an atmosphere that is unpretentious, fun and a bit irreverent.
-The menu focuses on Latin and American dishes, including an array of slow-roasted, braised, and rotisserie meats, creative sides, and freshly baked breads, and desserts.
+Work & Class is a casual, full-service restaurant that focuses on Latin and American dishes, including an array of slow-roasted, braised, and rotisserie meats, creative sides, and freshly baked breads, and desserts.
 The bar program is marked by interesting small-batch spirits, craft beers and a well-curated wine list; and cocktails are created with house-made mixes.
-Work & Class chef-owner, Dana Rodriguez, recently opened Super Mega Bien, a new concept in The Ramble Hotel alongside the second outpost of New York’s Death & Co. cocktail bar.
+Work & Class chef-owner, Dana Rodriguez, also helms Super Mega Bien, a concept in The Ramble Hotel alongside the second outpost of New York’s Death & Co. cocktail bar.

 Chef Duncan Holmes of Beckon-Call was named a 2020 James Beard Award semifinalist for “Best Chef: Mountain Region” for his immense talent and creativity at Beckon.
 Additionally, Call was recently named one of “America’s Best New Restaurants 2018” by Bon Appétit.
 Beckon opened in November 2018 and is an 18-seat chef’s counter-style gourmet experience, with limited seatings and a new menu each night.
 Call is inspired by the all-day sidewalk bars of Europe and features breakfast, lunch and dinner fare made in-house, plus an expertly curated wine list.

-Denver Central Market in RiNo was Denver’s third food hall and marketplace and has become a mainstay of the neighborhood; and it features a selection of 13 local food purveyors – a produce shop, coffee shop, fish shop, butcher and bakery, wood-fired pizza place and chocolate maker, among others, plus outdoor public murals by local artists.
+Denver Central Market in RiNo was Denver’s third food hall and marketplace and has become a mainstay of the neighborhood.
+It features a selection of 13 local food purveyors – a produce shop, coffee shop, fish shop, butcher and bakery, wood-fired pizza place and chocolatier, among others, plus outdoor public murals by local artists.

 South Broadway and Baker – Another hip neighborhood, South Broadway, is just one mile south of downtown.
-It has a distinct feel with everything from fine dining at Beatrice & Woodsley to unique homemade flavors at Sweet Action Ice Cream, to bowling, darts or ski-ball at Punch Bowl Social.
+It has a distinct feel with everything from fine dining at Beatrice & Woodsley to unique homemade flavors at Sweet Action Ice Cream, to bowling, darts or ski-ball alongside modern comfort food at Punch Bowl Social.